Sausage Pasta Bake – Spicy and Creamy

 Leftover baked pasta will keep well for about 2 days covered in the fridge.
 You can re-heat it in the oven or eat it cold.

-Can I freeze sausage pasta bake?
+Can I freeze this sausage pasta bake?

 Yes, simply store your cooled pasta bake in a freezer-proof container and freeze.
 Thaw completely before reheating (ideally overnight in the fridge).